-All teams that have a safe and otherwise qualified flight must return the portion of their model containing the eggs and altimeter to the "Returns Table" for post-flight inspection of the eggs and recording of altimeter reading.
+All teams that have a safe and otherwise qualified flight must return the model with egg and altimeter still inside in flight configuration to the "Returns Table" for post-flight inspection of the egg and recording of altimeter reading.
 This must be done no later than 1:00 PM for first flights, which is 45 minutes after the final "launch window" for the first-flight rounds closes; and it must be done by 4:30 PM for flights from the final fly-off round(s).
 We will have several ingenious devices available to assist teams in plucking rockets from trees if this unfortunate circumstance occurs.
+Rockets that land in a tree above where we can reach or that land on a power line are considered non-recoverable and do not count; a replacement rocket may be flown.